Pennsylvania Comparative Negligence

 Yes, you can still file a lawsuit in Pennsylvania even if there is contributory negligence involved in your case.
 The skilled lawyers at PhillyLaw can help you understand your options in the event that you are partially at fault for your injuries.

-Under the state’s modified comparative negligence rules, as long as plaintiff’s contributory negligence found to be 50% or less at fault for the incident that caused your injury, you are entitled to pursue compensation.
+Under the state’s modified comparative negligence rules, as long as the plaintiff’s contributory negligence is found to be 50% or less at fault for the incident that caused your injury, you are entitled to pursue compensation.
 This means that your role in the incident does not automatically disqualify you from recovering damages.
 However, the amount you are eligible to recover will be adjusted based on your percentage of fault.
 It’s imperative to understand that if you are deemed to be more than 50% at fault, you will be barred from receiving any compensation.
 Therefore, accurately determining and demonstrating the degree of fault is essential in these cases.

 What is the Difference Between Comparative Negligence and Contributory Negligence?